David-Else/eslint-config-octopus/README.md

              `      '-;         (-'
 `````

-Right now he only cares about TypeScript using `typescript-eslint` (sensible creature), but I might pursuade him to munch on plain JavaScript files too.
+Right now he only cares about using `typescript-eslint` for TypeScript linting (sensible creature), but I might pursuade him to munch on plain JavaScript files too.

 He only comes to life if `deno` is installed, he is fanatical about using only the best and latest technology.

 ## Usage

 `deno --allow-read --allow-write --allow-run mod.ts`

+## Contribute

+If you are using Visual Studio Code install the axetroy deno extension [Visual Studio Code Deno extension](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno) and help out.

+Deno is in a state of rapid change until version 1.0, which at the time of writing should be out very soon.
+I will try to keep up with the breaking API changes as best as possible.

+It would be great to integrate React linting, but the main goal is to elimate as many dependencies as possible and export a few files that can be copy/pasted into the users project folder.
+Deno